Arpsgit/Notebooks-for-various-datasets/README.md

 <br>2.
 I fetched and prepared a dataset through API and made five years dataset of daily weather report of Kolkata, from 2017 to 2021.

 <br>3.
 I performed feature selection on mnist dataset using Genetic Algorithm and compared Simple Genetic Algorithm with Compact Genetic Algorithm.

+<br>4.
+In that Tensors_with_pytorch file I've done basic tensors operations with pytorch.